-What you may know as a golden hamster, officially known as Mesocricetus auratus, is a kind of small rodent that belongs to the Cricetinae subfamily, and it comprises all 25 kinds of hamsters.
-Another name for golden hamsters are Syrian hamsters, and they are extremely popular as pets.
+What you may know as a golden hamster or teddy bear hamster is officially known as Mesocricetus auratus, a kind of small rodent that belongs to the Cricetinae subfamily.
+This classification comprises all 25 kinds of hamsters.
+Golden hamsters are a type of Syrian hamster and they are extremely popular as pets.
 They can grow to be 4-7 inches (10.2-17.8 cm) long, with the females often being bigger than males.
 In terms of appearance, their fur color can be reddish brown, golden brown, or sable, often with a faint creamy hue, white or even black in some patterns.

 Originally found in the northwestern area of Syria, golden hamsters are accustomed to hot, dry desert environments.
 These durable rodents can adapt to any climate, making them great pets all over the world and their popularity for use in scientific research.
 Like all other types of hamsters, golden hamsters are nocturnal, meaning they are active at night and sleep during the day.
 Furthermore, they are highly territorial, and should be kept away from one another.
 Placing pairs of golden hamsters in a cage will easily be seen by the other hamster as hostility, and they will begin fighting with each other.